paiva-it/nestjs-challenge/IMPLEMENTATION.md

   - For updates: load the current record, apply changes with `doc.set()`, and recompute tokens only when searchable fields (`artist`, `album`, `category`, `format`) are modified.
   - Use MongoDB transactions to ensure atomicity between record updates and token recomputation.
   - Depend on `RecordTokenServicePort` instead of internal helpers to keep token generation swappable and maintain separation of concerns.
+- Add logging for failure scenarios to aid debugging.

 ## Record Token Service